 Her teaching experience is related, on the one hand, to technical drawing, artistic drawing, arts and carfts and painting at private schools and Adult Education centres in Valencia.
 On the other hand she has been a teacher of Japanese language at the University of Valencia as well as a private tutor.

 Concerning her art work she has studied art and artistic tendencies deeply, exhibiting in Spain, United States, England and Japan.
 Influenced by artistic movements like impressionism, abstract expressionism and realism, her work continues to develop towards personal expression, exploring feelings through art.
 Something to be appreciated among her series of flowers, landscapes, portraits and other works that share both abstraction and figurative art influences.
 She is also interested in illustration as an art form and her professional experience includes design consulting, logo design, book covers, posters or icons among other commissions.

 A List of exhibitions is detailed in Spanish.

-Some Illustrations and Commissions are shown in the Spanish version.
+Illustrations and Commissions can be seen in the Spanish version.

 Visit my latest exhibition In connection with Nature here